tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 **What would success look like?** Honestly, them getting top 8 last year *was* a success in my book.
 Their LAN results last year were equally as middling, so I could see it happening again.

 Not gonna lie, though, it would be really cool to see the most veteran player at the event lift the Aegis.
-And I'm not just talking about TI appearances, Fly is also the oldest player competing at this TI at 31.
+And I'm not just talking about TI appearances, Fly is also the oldest player competing at this TI at 31 and also the player with the most ticketed games of pro Dota ever.
+Insane longevity.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../img/ti13teams/heroic.jpg" alt="Banner"></p>